Hear Us · 2014 · five minutes · for mixed choir and organ

 Hear Us is an introspective piece that uses poem XXIII from John Donne's Litany.
 One of the most beloved English poets of the late 16th and early 17th centuries, Donne's poem is both repentant and thought-provoking, and is particularly well-suited for a musical setting.

-At the Round Earth's Imagined Corners is a brisk, brief piece for a cappella choir that sets John Donne's Holy Sonnet Number Seven for unaccompanied choir.
+At the Round Earth's Imagined Corners is a brisk piece for a cappella choir that sets John Donne's Holy Sonnet Number Seven for unaccompanied choir as an anthem for All Saints Sunday.
+The original version of the piece was premiered by St. Mark’s Episcopal Church of Arlington, Texas in 2013.
+The piece has since been revised heavily.

 A Hymn of St. Ephrem · 2010 · five minutes · for mixed choir and Organ

-A Hymn of St. Ephrem is inspired by the poetry of St. Ephrem the Syrian (306-373) and uses text from his Fifteen Hymns for the Feast of the Epiphany.
-Ephrem's poetry contains both vivid imagery and visceral energy, making it ideal for a musical setting.
+A Hymn of St. Ephrem is inspired by the poetry of St. Ephrem the Syrian (306 A.D. - 373) and uses text from his Fifteen Hymns for the Feast of the Epiphany.
+Ephrem's poetry contains both vivid imagery and visceral energy, making it ideal for a musical setting. (currently being re-written)

 Possibly · 2005 · five minutes · for orchestra